This article is part of a series of updates to our Steelcase guide

 Moving forward, organizations will value offices as a critical tool to remain competitive by fostering innovation for growth that can only be achieved when people work effectively together — face-to-face — to get the hard work done.
 And employees need both to be reassured that it’s safe to return and inspired to return to a compelling environment that supports their physical, cognitive and emotional wellbeing – a place where they want to be rather than where they have to be.
 A place that fulfills their innate human need for connection, a shared sense of purpose and community.
 A place they love.

-As we study the new issues of creating safer work environments in the COVID-19 world, we’ve discovered the following three main design challenges – physical distancing, circulation patterns and spatial context.
+As we study the new issues of creating safer work environments in the COVID-19 world, we’ve discovered the following three main workspace design challenges – physical distancing, circulation patterns and spatial context.
 Understanding distancing and density, and their relationship to circulation patterns within an existing spatial context, is key to solving for the evolving safety guidelines in shared spaces.